threefoldtech/info_grid/src/documentation/farmers/3node_building/minting_receipts.md

   - MRU
   - SRU
   - HRU
-- TFT Farmed: The quantity of TFT farmed during the minting period.
+- TFT Farmed: This is the quantity of TFT farmed during the minting period.
 - Payout Address: The payout address is the Stellar address you set to receive your farming rewards.

-## Notes
+## TFT Farming Registration Price

-Minting is set at a TFT value of 0.08 USD.
-This can be seen as a difficulty level.
+Currently, minting is set at a TFT value of 0.08 USD.
+This TFT farming registration price (i.e. the TFT minting value) can be seen as a farming difficulty level.
+The higher this number is, the less TFT is minted for the same given node.
 This number is not related to the TFT market price and is currently fixed.

-The DAO can vote to change this number.
-For example, if the DAO decides later to increase the TFT minting value to 0.10, the farming difficulty would be increased by 25% (0.08 * 1.25 = 0.10).
+The ThreeFold DAO can vote to change this number.
+For example, if the ThreeFold DAO decides to increase the TFT minting value to 0.10 USD, the farming difficulty would be increased by 25% (0.08 * 1.25 = 0.10).
+This change in the TFT farming registration price would then affect all new nodes that are registered after this change.

 <!-- NOTE: This is removed from the new dashboard, but might be brought back.